wndhydrnt/saturn-bot/docs/task/actions/exec.md

 The command to execute.

-The value can be a absolute path to a binary.
+The value can be an absolute path to a binary.
 If the path is relative, it is interpreted as relative to the Task file.

 | Name     | Value    |
 | -------- | -------- |